Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 To adequately insure your condo, it’s important to know which structural parts of your home are covered by your association and which are not.
 Your condo association’s bylaws or lease should make this clear.

-Renters insurance covers your personal belongings from loss caused by fire or smoke, lightning, explosion, windstorm, water damage (not including floods), and theft.
+Renters insurance covers your personal belongings from loss caused by fire or smoke, lightning, explosion, windstorm or hail, and theft or burglary.
 Also, depending on where you live, earthquake coverage may be purchased for an additional cost.
 Keep in mind this covers your property (not your roommate’s), including possessions you keep in your car, garage, or storage unit.

 Life insurance helps replace lost income for expenses such as mortgages and household bills, childcare costs and tuition, and final expenses such as funeral costs, medical bills, taxes, debts, and lawyers’ fees.
 Term life insurance provides the largest amount of coverage for the lowest cost and provides coverage if you pass away during the term of the policy, which typically range from one to 30 years.
 Whole life insurance provides coverage no matter how many years have passed since you opened the policy.